 What Can Be Done About It?

 There’s little that can be done about increased hormone levels.
 Hair removal and thinning methods to control excessive hair growth are usually the only option.
-Laser hair removal is the only permanent solution that can also thin out body hair.
+Full body laser hair removal is the only permanent solution that can also thin out body hair.
 Men usually opt for this because it makes their body hair more manageable without having to go completely bare.
 Women typically choose complete hair removal because it saves them time and money on other hair removal methods.

 Don’t let a hormone imbalance chip away at your self-confidence.
 At Body Details True Laser Hair and Tattoo Removal, we offer a free lifetime guarantee that will ensure the solution to your excessive body hair woes is permanent.
 With convenient night and weekend hours at all of our South Florida locations, it has never been easier to get the hairless look you’ve always wanted.
 Schedule your free consultation with one of our licensed professionals now by visiting one of our laser and skin care centers or calling 866-708-8645.